Generations of giving

 Down-to-earth, quietly generous, and community minded are just a few of the words that come to mind when you think about Beverly and the late James (Jim) Thompson and their family.

-Along with the generations of the family that came before them, they have been enriching communities across Ontario for more 100 years.
+Along with the generations of the family that came before them, they have been enriching communities across Ontario for more than 100 years.

 Bev, Jim and their family will be honoured at the 2024 St. Joseph’s Tribute Dinner this October in recognition of their extraordinary contributions to care and research at St. Joseph’s and their strong commitment to helping people in the local community and beyond.